Friedrich Bleek: Life

-At 16 Bleek's father sent him to the gymnasium at Lübeck, where he became so interested in ancient languages that he abandoned his idea of a legal career and resolved to devote himself to the study of theology.
-After spending some time at the university of Kiel, he went to Berlin, where, from 1814 to 1817, he studied under De Wette, Neander and Schleiermacher.
-So highly were his merits appreciated by his professors — Schleiermacher was accustomed to say that he possessed a special charisma for the science of Introduction — that in 1818 after he had passed the examinations for entering the ministry he was recalled to Berlin as a Repentant or tutorial fellow in theology, a temporary post which the theological faculty had obtained for him.
+At the age of 16, Bleek attended the gymnasium at Lübeck, where his interest in ancient languages led him to the study of theology.
+After his preparatory course at the gymnasium, he studied philosophy for two years at the University of Kiel.
+From 1814 to 1817, he studied under Wilhelm Martin Leberecht de Wette, Johann August Wilhelm Neander, and Friedrich Daniel Ernst Schleiermacher at the University of Berlin.
+After passing examinations for entering the ministry in 1818, Bleek was called back to Berlin as a tutorial fellow in theology, a temporary post obtained for him by the theological faculty.

-Besides discharging his duties in the theological seminary, he published two dissertations in Schleiermacher's and GCF Lücke's Journal (1819-1820, 1822), one on the origin and composition of the Sibylline Oracles, Über die Entstehung und Zusammensetzung der Sibyllinischen Orakel, and another on the authorship and design of the Book of Daniel, Über Verfasser und Zweck des Buches Daniel.
-These articles attracted much attention, and were distinguished by those qualities of solid learning, thorough investigation and candour of judgment which characterized all his writings.
+In addition to fulfilling his duties in the theological seminary, he published two dissertations in Schleiermacher and G. C. F. Lücke's Journal (1819–1820, 1822), one on the origin and composition of the Sibylline Oracles, Über die Entstehung und Zusammensetzung der Sibyllinischen Orakel, and the other on the authorship and purpose of the Book of Daniel, Über Verfasser und Zweck des Buches Daniel.

-Bleek's merits as a rising scholar were recognized by the minister of public instruction, who continued his stipend as Repentant for a third year, and promised further advancement in due time.
-But the attitude of the political authority underwent a change.
-De Wette was dismissed from his professorship in 1819, and Bleek, a favorite pupil, incurred the suspicion of the government as an extreme democrat.
-Not only was his stipend as Repentant discontinued, but his nomination to the office of professor extraordinarius, which had already been signed by the minister Karl Altenstein, was withheld.
-At length it was found that Bleek had been confounded with a certain Baueleven Blech, and in 1823 he received the appointment.
+Bleek's accomplishments were recognized by the minister of public instruction, who continued Bleek's stipend as Repetent for a third year and promised further advancement in due time.
+However the attitude of the political authority underwent a change.
+De Wette was dismissed from his professorship in 1819, and Bleek, a favorite pupil, came under government suspicion as an extreme democrat.
+Not only was his stipend as Repetent discontinued, but his nomination to the office of professor extraordinarius, which had already been signed by the minister Karl Altenstein, was withheld.
+Eventually it was found that Bleek had been confused with Baueleven Blech, and in 1823 he received the appointment.

-During the six years that Bleek remained at Berlin, he twice declined a call to the office of professor ordinarius of theology, once to Greifswald and once to Kanigsberg.
-In 1829, however, he was induced to accept Lücke's chair in the recently founded University of Bonn, and entered upon his duties there in the summer of the same year.
-For thirty years he laboured with ever-increasing success, due not to any attractions of manner or to the enunciation of novel or bizarre opinions, but to the soundness of his investigations, the impartiality of his judgments, and the clearness of his method.
-In 1843 he was raised to the office of consistorial councillor, and was selected by the university to hold the office of rector, a distinction which has not since been conferred upon any theologian of the Reformed Church.
-He died suddenly of apoplexy on 27 February 1859.
+During the six years that Bleek remained at Berlin, he twice declined a call to the office of Professor Ordinarius of Theology, first time at Greifswald and next time at Königsberg.
+In 1829, however, he was induced to accept Lücke's chair in the recently founded University of Bonn and took up his duties there that summer.
+He worked there for thirty years.
+In 1843 he was raised to the office of consistorial councillor and was selected by the university to hold the office of rector, a distinction which was not hitherto conferred upon any theologian of the Reformed Church.
+He died suddenly of apoplexy on 27 February, 1859.

+Family

+In 1826 he married Auguste Seth; their youngest child Johannes became a preacher who also edited some of his father’s works.